Hg-Git Mercurial Plugin

 This is the Hg-Git plugin for Mercurial, adding the ability to push and pull to/from a Git server repository from Hg.
 This means you can collaborate on Git based projects from Hg, or use a Git server as a collaboration point for a team with developers using both Git and Hg.

 The Hg-Git plugin can convert commits/changesets losslessly from one system to another, so you can push via an Hg repository and another Hg client can pull it and their changeset node ids will be identical - Mercurial data does not get lost in translation.
 It is intended that Hg users may wish to use this to collaborate even if no Git users are involved in the project, and it may even provide some advantages if you're using Bookmarks (see below).

 This plugin is implemented entirely in Python - there are no Git binary dependencies, you do not need to have Git installed on your system.
 The only dependencies are Mercurial and Dulwich.
-The plugin is known to work on Hg versions 2.0.2 through 2.3.1 and requires at least Dulwich 0.8.6.
+See the Makefile for information about which versions of Mercurial are known to work, and setup.py for which versions of Dulwich are required.

 You can clone a Git repository from Hg by running

 Hg-Git would clone the repository and convert it to an Hg repository for you.

 If you want to clone a github repository for later pushing (or any other repository you access via ssh), you need to convert the ssh url to a format with an explicit protocol prefix.
 For example, the git url with push access